alimac/finding-the-entrance/README.md

 ## Issue summary

 Note:
-- Someone adds words and context to the issue summary
+- Original post serves as "issue summary"
-- Steps to reproduce
+- Anyone can add words to the issue summary
-- Screenshots or screencasts
+- Steps to reproduce, screenshots or screencasts